 Several foods are commonly removed during the elimination phase.
 These foods often include:

-Legumes (beans, lentils) contain FODMAPs and should be avoided during the elimination phase.
+- Legumes: Legumes (black beans, kidney beans, lentils) contain FODMAPs and should be avoided during the elimination phase.

-Another one of the eight common allergens, shellfish may cause a range of symptoms from mild to severe depending on whether there is an allergy or sensitivity.
+- Shellfish: Another of the eight common allergens, shellfish may cause a range of symptoms from mild to severe, depending on whether there is an allergy or sensitivity.

-Some spices and condiments can contain irritants that cause uncomfortable symptoms.
-Garlic and onion particularly are eliminated in a low FODMAP diet.
+- Certain spices and condiments: Some spices and condiments can contain irritants that cause uncomfortable symptoms.
+Garlic and onion, particularly, are eliminated in a low FODMAP diet.

 If you suspect that other foods not on this list make you feel uncomfortable, you should consider eliminating them as well.

 Elimination diets can be extremely restrictive, but there is still enough variety to make healthy and delicious meals.

 - Fruits: Most fruits, with the exception of citrus fruits, can be eaten.
 Fruits provide vitamins and minerals to help prevent deficiencies during a restrictive diet.

 - Vegetables: A good source of vitamins and minerals, most vegetables can be eaten with the exception of nightshades.

 - Grains: Gluten-free grains like rice, buckwheat, and quinoa can be included in an elimination diet.